Software apps and online services

 Consider a graph of 85x85, the centre of circle lies on the grid (0, 42.5).
 To fit the LED in circular pattern of the frame, we have to add and remove LED at certain edges, this is the first challenge we faced.

 To solve this problem.
 We designed a text file using python.
 This text file consisted of (x, y) coordinates, that helped in placement of LEDs.
 To map the LED for video playing and color picking purpose, we used the same text file to generate tuples using (x, y) coordinates and store those value in a pickle file.

 Since, we are using Fadecandy drivers to do this project.
 Fadecandy can support upto 512 LEDs each, that means on each port of a single Fadecandy driver it can support upto maximum of 64 LEDs.
-But, since it was recommended to use only 90% throughput, we decided to keep the amount of LEDs per port to around 60.
+But, since raspberry pi created problem with full 64 led per channel we used only 90% throughput, we decided to keep the amount of LEDs per port to around 60.

 The starting point of LED strip varied at different places in our project, because of its unique design.
 So, we generated a file as tagging system, for us to keep to track of the points at which we will pull power line and data line for the LED.

 Since, we were using 4,661 LEDs in this project.
 Powering them up was particularly a challenging aspect.
 There are chances of LED deteriorating during power fluctuations, low voltage, hence we had to be careful and take precautions while powering the LEDs.
 We used 5, 5V 60A power supplies.
 Our goal, was to have around 950 LEDs supported by each power supply.
 The more information about this will be given in brief at power topology section.